julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 **✧ Magical Uses:** Joy, peace, psychic clarity.

-**✧ Healing Tip:** Brew as a daily tea for gentle calm.
+**Healing Tip:** Brew as a daily tea for gentle calm.
 Infuse into oil for self-anointing during emotional spells.

 ---